ainfinum/Traffic-Sign-Classifier/README.md

 1. I've tried several architectures.
 With the classic LeNet5 architecture I was able to get validation accuracy = 0.954 and test accuracy = 0.921
 2. I tried to add dropout layers after convolution or fully connected layers.
 I got the maximum validation accuracy = 0.957 and test accuracy = 0.935
-3. After several expriments I found that my model consisted of 3 convolution and 3 fully connected layers gives the best performance: validation accuracy = 0.985 and test accuracy = 0.974
+3. After several experiments I found that my model consisted of 3 convolutions and 3 fully connected layers give the best performance: validation accuracy = 0.985 and test accuracy = 0.974

 ### 3. Model training.